Answering Interview Questions on Criticism Received From a Boss

 A tough interviewer won't let you off the hook easily on this one, so don't even try to dodge the question.
 If you're in the unusual situation where your performance reviews have been absolutely flawless, you can point that out and even offer to provide evidence of your stellar reviews.
 But to simply say, "I've never been criticized" can lead to poor results, and saying that you don't remember any criticism can be just as bad.

 First, you could come off as sounding glib, even if you're quite sincere.
 Think back; at some point in time, someone must have questioned something you said or did.
-Your interviewer is probably thinking the same thing—at some point in time, someone questioned him.
+Your interviewer will find it unlikely that you've never received any criticism at all.

 Answering That Tricky Question